elevennl/gradle-node-plugin/README.md

+# What is the purpose of this fork?
+This is a fork of the [srs/gradle-node-plugin](https://github.com/srs/gradle-node-plugin) but with added support for Gradle 6+ from [node-gradle/gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin), while still maintaining support for Gulp and Grunt (We still needed this functionality for now)

+A lot of thanks goes out to them for making/updating this plugin.

 # Gradle Plugin for Node

 This plugin enabled you to use a lot of [NodeJS](https://nodejs.org)-based technologies as part of your